Farm Internship at Spannocchia

 Internship Dates, Program Fees, and Application

-Application deadline: Friday, April 26, 2024
+Application deadline: Friday, November 8, 2024

-Notification date: Monday, May 20, 2024
+Notification date: Monday, December 2, 2024

 We encourage candidates from all backgrounds to apply for this opportunity.
 We commit to ensure that all individuals are treated equitably, to recognize the value of a diverse internship group, and to welcome the unique perspective and life experience that each intern brings to the program.

-Applications for the 2024 season are now open!
 There is a one-time program activity fee of $1500 (€1250 for EU residents) to participate in Spannocchia’s Farm Internship Program.
 Upon acceptance, applicants are required to pay a $250 deposit (€250 for EU) to confirm their participation in the program.
 The remaining balance is due approximately 30 days prior to the arrival date for the program.
 Friends of Spannocchia will provide interns with access to an online system to fundraise for this fee, if desired.
 Interns must also become members of WWOOF Italia (World Wide Opportunities on Organic Farms), which costs €35 for the year.

 The internship program fee covers just 1/3 of the cost to run the program each year.
 As a 501(c)(3) nonprofit organization, Friends of Spannocchia is grateful for generous support from The Ferdinand & Sarah Cinelli Charitable Trust, The Triton Foundation, our loyal community of individual donors, and the Tenuta di Spannocchia, without which this program would not be possible.

 Scholarships: As we actively work for greater equity and inclusion in our educational efforts, we are also committing to an internship program that is accessible to individuals from more diverse backgrounds, places, and experiences.
-Recognizing that the internship program fee is a barrier for some would-be participants, we are now offering need-based scholarships to qualified candidates.
+Recognizing that the internship program fee is a barrier for some would-be participants, we offer need-based scholarships to qualified candidates.
 Please submit a scholarship application by the session application deadline if you would like to be considered.
 Email Sarah Allenby, our US-based Executive Director, for more information.

-We believe in the importance of this work, and look forward to providing our unique educational experience to more diverse groups of young adults who share a common passion for sustainability, local food, and organic farming.
+We believe in the importance of this work, and to providing our unique educational experience to more diverse groups of young adults who share a common passion for sustainability, local food, and organic farming.

 In keeping with our values of community care and awareness, we strongly encourage all interns to be vaccinated against COVID-19.
 For more information, please review the COVID-19 section of our "Farm Internship Information & FAQs" document.
 Thank you for your understanding!